Hteam121/HugoAi/README.md

 - Activating the virtual environment: `source bin/activate`
 - Installing dependencies: `pip3.8 install -r requirements.txt`
 - Activating the Python version for the project: `pyenv activate venv_3.8.10`
-- And more... (provide the rest of the commands as needed)

 ## Acknowledgments
 - [Shaik Hatim](https://www.linkedin.com/in/shaik-hatim/)